 There are only two seasons in Costa Rica: Dry Season (December to April) and Green Season (May to November).

-It is fascinating to know that when one side of Costa Rica is drenched in rain, another side is basking in sunshine.
+It is fascinating to know that when one side of Costa Rica is drenched in the rain, another side is basking in the sunshine.

 This leaves you with choices of activities to book and provinces to discover whichever month you decide to go on your Costa Rica vacations.

-Read full blog post: BEST TIME TO VISIT COSTA RICA
+Read the full blog post: BEST TIME TO VISIT COSTA RICA.